Hei-Lark/SnipeBot/README.md

         Returns the number of times @user has been sniped by another member of the club.
     c. /fetchtarget @user
         Return the number of times the user has sniped @user

+## Currently Work in Progress
+administrative commands such as leaderboards and clearing the logs.